MicrosoftDocs/office-docs-powershell/exchange/exchange-ps/exchange/mailboxes/Set-Mailbox.md

 ### -ManagedFolderMailboxPolicyAllowed
 This parameter is available or functional only in Exchange Server 2010.

-The ManagedFolderMailboxPolicyAllowed parameter bypasses the warning that MRM features aren't supported for e-mail clients running versions of Outlook earlier than Outlook 2007.
+The ManagedFolderMailboxPolicyAllowed parameter bypasses the warning that MRM features aren't supported for email clients running versions of Outlook earlier than Outlook 2007.
 When a managed folder mailbox policy is assigned to a mailbox by using the ManagedFolderMailboxPolicy parameter, the warning appears by default unless the ManagedFolderMailboxPolicyAllowed parameter is used.

 Although Outlook 2003 Service Pack 3 clients are supported, they have limited MRM functionality.